Livefyre

 Livefyre was a blog comment hosting service that pioneered real-time comment sections on the web.
-It offered live blogging, user profiles, link aggregation, web annotation, media uploads, and moderation tools.
+Its products delivered content live without a page refresh and synchronized posts from Twitter and Facebook into on-page conversations, and the company later expanded into live blogging, user profiles, link aggregation, web annotation, media uploads, moderation tools, and the curation of user-generated content for brand marketing.
 The company was based in San Francisco with offices in New York, London, and Sydney.
 Livefyre was acquired by Adobe in 2016 and shut down in 2021.